-From Carapetis, J.R > et al. (2015) Acute rheumatic fever and rheumatic heart disease
+Carapetis J.R > et al (2015) Acute rheumatic fever and rheumatic heart disease

 It is often followed by chronic RHD that irreversibly damages the patient’s heart valves.
-Once patients become symptomatic, open heart surgery is currently the only life-saving treatment.
-In order to provide heart valve surgery to all patients in need, Low- to Middle-Income Countries would require >5,000 new heart centers.
+Once patients become symptomatic, open heart surgery is currently the only treatment.
+In developing countries, this is not feasible from a medical infrastructure, medical skills or cost viewpoint.